hypercore-protocol/p2p-multiwriter-with-autobase/problems/01/readme.md

 A massive part of P2P is just connecting computers with each other.
 Unlike a cloud based environment, connecting computers running at home is challenging.
 The vast majority of networks are locked down behind firewalls and NATs making running servers at home very non-trivial.

-Luckily we've been spending the last many years trying to solve these problems by making Hyperswarm, a fully distributed and untrusted DHT, that helps computers at home penetrate through NATs to make direct connections to other computers.
+Luckily we've been spending the last many years trying to solve these problems by making Hyperswarm, a fully distributed and trustless DHT, that helps computers at home penetrate through NATs to make direct connections to other computers.

 Instead of using hostnames and ports, Hyperswarm uses key addressed networking.
 This means that servers (and clients) are identified by a cryptographic keypair.